 SY: Honestly?
 It was how well we as students were treated.
-We were treated as equals and the entire staff genuinely wanted us to fully grasp this field.
+We were treated as equals, and the entire staff genuinely wanted us to grasp this field fully.
 I was surprised how well every educator was able to bring a different view to the table—yet all the different teaching styles still coincided with each other to make it click.

 NLI: If you had a few words of inspiration for others considering a career in the medical aesthetics industry, what would they be?